risawitama/verbose-potato/README.md

-## Why does Han Solo like gum?
-It's chewy!
+## “My Dog has no nose.”
+“How does he smell?”
+“Awful”